mintnick/eve-settings-manager/README.md

 1. Download and unzip
 2. Run the executable file

-## :warning: Recommended: Backup
+3. :warning: Recommended: prepare a backup
     1. Click "Open Folder"
     2. Copy and Paste the setting files to another folder
-3. Put it back to recover
+    3. If needed, put it back to recover

 ## Features